maximofcom/book-english/README.md

 ---
 ### Contents

-Do not read books or subtitles if you do not understand foreign speech by ear
+Do not read books or subtitles if you do not understand foreign language by ear

 When a foreign language starts to develop on its own